nojronatron/taskmaster/README.md

 - [X] Implement a ViewAdapter class to display data from list of Tasks
 - [X] Create at least 3 hard-coded tasks in ~~MainActivity~~ HomeActivity.
 - [X] A tapped task in RecyclerView will launch the ~~DetailPage~~ TaskDetailActivity with the correct Task Title displayed.
-- [ ] Refactor RecyclerView to display all Task Entities in the Database.
+- [X] Refactor RecyclerView to display all Task Entities in the Database.

 ### Add a Task

 - [X] The “Add a Task” page allows users to type in details about a new task.
 - [X] Must show a title and a body.
 - [X] When users click the “submit” button, show a “submitted!” label on the page.
-- [ ] Modify Add Task Form to save data entered as a Task in the local database. *in process*
+- [X] Modify Add Task Form to save data entered as a Task in the local database.

 ### All Tasks